 Alocasia reginula 'Black Velvet' – Care Guide, Origin, and Styling Tips

 Alocasia reginula 'Black Velvet' is the ultimate statement plant for any indoor jungle.
-Its deep, velvety leaves are almost black, creating a dramatic contrast with the bold silver-white veins that look hand-painted.
+Its deep, velvety leaves are almost black, creating a dramatic contrast with bold silver-white veins that look hand-painted.
 Each leaf has a thick, slightly succulent texture and a smooth matte finish, adding to its luxurious appeal.
-Compact and sculptural, the leaves grow elliptic to ovate in shape with slightly curved edges, making the plant a perfect centerpiece for tropical collections, terrariums, or as a standalone feature in small spaces.
+Compact and sculptural, the leaves grow elliptic to ovate with slightly curved edges, making it a perfect centerpiece for tropical collections, terrariums, or as a standalone feature in small spaces.

 If you’re looking for a plant that combines exotic beauty, compact size, and low-maintenance care, this "little queen" is the one to bring home.